"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's disease.

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

-This medication may also be used to assist with childbirth only at the time of delivery (e.g., cervical ripening, induction of labor) and for the treatment of severe bleeding after delivery.
+This medication may also be used in the hospital to assist with childbirth only at the time of delivery (e.g., cervical ripening, induction of labor) and for the treatment of severe bleeding after delivery.
+Discuss the risks and benefits with your doctor.
 When misoprostol is used vaginally for these purposes, it works by causing the womb muscles to contract.

 HOW TO USE: This medicine comes with a patient information leaflet.
 Read it carefully.
 If you have any questions about this drug, ask your doctor, nurse, or pharmacist.